SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

    -  ### **5.1 Performance Requirements**

-       Performance requirements in a gym app refer to the specific expectations or goals related to how the app should function in terms of speed, responsiveness, and resource utilization.
-Some of the performance requirements that could be considered for a gym app are:
+       Performance requirements in a fitness app refer to the specific expectations or goals related to how the app should function in terms of speed, responsiveness, and resource utilization.
+Some of the performance requirements that could be considered for a health & fitness app are:

          - Response Time: The app should respond to user interactions (such as opening the app or navigating between screens) within a specified time frame to provide a smooth and seamless experience.
          - Scalability: The app should be designed and implemented to handle increased traffic and usage as more members download and use the app.